iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 TLV-Value:

->  A lower case hexadecimal string representation of a random 256-bit key.
+>  A "string" data type encoding binary data representing a random 256-bit key.
 The value SHOULD satisfy the requirements of {{RFC4086}}.
 A new key value MUST be used whenever the value of Hashed-Password.Hmac-Sha256-128-Password is changed.
-The key MUST not be changed when a message is being retransmitted.
+The key MUST NOT be changed when a message is being retransmitted.

+TLV-Length:

+>> 32 octets

+### Hashed-Password.Hmac-Sha256-128-Password

 TLV-Type